Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

     * +++ DASHBOARD !!
     * include the wiki as part of task processes : sprints, ops, deployments...
     * get a leader whose goal is to motivate & educate others
+- use Doxygen / Docurium for code documentation

 ## Recruiting & coaching new hires
 - recruiting shared and detailed: what soft/tech competencies to assess, how to evaluate code, loop prebrief/debrief process